MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-access-with-m365-license-setup.md

 ms.date: 11/03/2022
 ms.custom: bap-template
-ms.search.keywords: License, access, Microsoft 365, collaborate, collaboration, Teams, Microsoft Teams ms.openlocfilehash: f509c0a8bf5e9320eb0f2712863984221b7138b9
+ms.search.keywords: License, access, Microsoft 365, collaborate, collaboration, Teams, Microsoft Teams ms.search.forms: 9061
+ms.openlocfilehash: 3b3e7d42e077749bd4443506f7423dce03e9e82f
-ms.sourcegitcommit: 61fdaded30310ba8bdf95f99e76335372f583642
+ms.sourcegitcommit: 61f22aeede684f0ae772353ede6530ff03ff2f90
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 11/04/2022
+ms.lasthandoff: 11/24/2022
-ms.locfileid: "9745067"
+ms.locfileid: "9804435"
 ---
-# <a name="set-up-access-with-microsoft-365-licenses"></a>Set Up Access with Microsoft 365 Licences
+# <a name="set-up-business-central-access-in-teams-with-microsoft-365-licenses"></a>Set Up Business Central Access in Teams with Microsoft 365 Licences

 Administrators must complete multiple activities before users can access Business Central with their Microsoft 365 licence.
 The steps below represent the minimum setup required to get started.
+To learn more about access with Microsoft 365 licences, go to [Business Central Access with Microsoft 365 Licences](admin-access-with-m365-license.md).

 ## <a name="deploy-the-business-central-app-for-teams"></a>Deploy the Business Central app for Teams

 For Business Central licence holders to share data in Teams, and for Microsoft 365 licence holders to access that data, each must have the Business Central app for Teams installed.
 Although users can install the app by themselves, it's recommended that administrators use centralised deployment.
 Centralised deployment lets you roll out the app to a broader audience across the organisation and minimise individual user effort.